COF10/MicroByte/README.md

 # Disclaimer

+MicroByte is for **personal, educational, and experimental use only**.
+You may not sell, commercially distribute, or claim this project or modified versions as your own without permission.

-MicroByte is intended for learning, electronics experimentation, wireless research, and use with equipment and systems you are authorized to test.
+The author is not responsible for any damage, injury, loss, misuse, or other consequences caused by the device.
+You are responsible for using it legally and only with systems you are authorized to test.

-Use the hardware responsibly and follow applicable laws and regulations.
+By using MicroByte, you agree to these terms.

 ---